-- Bacteria: The PBCR beneficial use includes swimming.
+• Bacteria: The PBCR beneficial use includes swimming.
 If the PBCR beneficial use is not supported, that means there is too much bacteria in that waterbody.
 Many types of bacteria are pathogens which are things that can cause disease in animals or plants.
 According to the Oklahoma WQS, bacterial testing is done for Escherichia coli (E. coli) and Enterococci.
 They may be found in fecal matter entering waterbodies from sources such as sewage discharges, leaking septic tanks, or runoff from animal feedlots.
 Therefore, they are used as a surrogate for pathogen bacteria in this TMDL.
-The 2022 Integrated Report indicates Enterococci impairs 4,703 miles of streams in Oklahoma, and E. coli impairs 2,464 miles of streams. - Turbidity: Turbidity/TSS can affect fish by causing gill abrasion or fin rot.
-It can also impact aquatic biota by reducing habitat through the blanketing of fish spawning and feeding areas.
-In addition, it can eliminate sensitive food organisms or reduce sunlight penetration to aquatic plants, thereby impairing photosynthesis.
-Turbidity/TSS may add to the mechanical wear of water supply pumps and distribution systems, thus increasing water treatment costs.
-In addition, turbidity/TSS can provide a mechanism for the transport of pesticides or other toxic compounds.
-Thus, reductions in turbidity/TSS will improve water quality.
-Turbidity was found to be the cause of impairment for 3,736 miles of streams in Oklahoma, as shown in Table 6 of the 2022 Integrated Report.
+The 2022 Integrated Report indicates that Enterococci impairs 4,703 miles of streams in Oklahoma, and E. coli impairs 2,464 miles of streams.

-TMDL Study: The TMDL study evaluated eight waterbodies in the Washita Basin Study Area that Oklahoma DEQ designated as impaired in the 2022 Integrated Report 303(d) list for nonsupport of the PBCR and WWAC beneficial use.
+TMDL Study: The TMDL study evaluated four waterbodies in the Arkansas-Keystone Basin Study Area that Oklahoma DEQ designated as impaired in the 2022 Integrated Report 303(d) list for nonsupport of the PBCR beneficial use.
 The criteria to determine if a stream is listed on the 303(d) list can be found in Implementation of Oklahoma's Water Quality Standards (Title 252, Chapter 740).

-The Oklahoma WQS used to contain three bacterial indicators (fecal coliform, E. coli, and Enterococci).
+The Oklahoma WQS formerly utilized three bacterial indicators (fecal coliform, E. coli, and Enterococci) for waterbody assessment.
 In keeping with EPA's recommended Recreational Water Quality Criteria for States, the Oklahoma WQS were revised on July 1, 2011 to contain only E. coli and Enterococci.
 No more fecal coliform TMDLs have been developed since then.
 The WQS for E. coli and Enterococci bacteria are listed in the Assessment of Primary Body Contact Recreation support [OAC 252:740-15-6(b-c)].
 The PBCR season every year is May 1 - September 30.